pagpires/pagpires/README.md

 ### Hi there 👋

+- 🔭 I’m applying ML to entity resolution & text mining
+- 🌱 I’m currently learning MLOps and serverless
+- 👯 I’m looking to collaborate on ML-for-science and NLP pipelines
+- 💬 Ask me about ML/Genomics/Serverless

 <!--
 **pagpires/pagpires** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.